mmayako/mmayako.github.io/_pages/teaching.md

 ### Department of Physics and Astronomy, Climate, Diversity, Equity, and Inclusivity Committee
 As a CDEI committee member, I created channels for communication for all levels of the department through climate surveys and reporting resources, as well as provided other physics committees with quantitative CDEI consulting.
 These efforts resulted in changes such as more diverse colloquium speakers, greater student involvement in SPS and the Physics and Astronomy Graduate Student Society, stronger channels of communication between various department members, and more holistic interviews for candidates on all levels.
 > ### Faculty Searches
-> I participated in two faculty searches in 2021 and will be participating in 4 searches this winter.
-I will be interviewing candidates as part of the CDEI committee to advise the faculty search committees.
-This is a really unique experience and I’ve learned a lot by being on the “other side of the glass”.
+> I participated in six faculty searches from 2021-2023.
+I, along with other CDEI members, interviewed faculty candidates to advise the faculty search committees.
+This was a really unique experience and I’ve learned a lot about academic job hunts by being on the other side of the table.

 ### Society of Physics Students